icarus014/mortgage-calc/README.md

 # React Mortgage Calculator

-This project was created using ReactJS and Material UI
+This project was created using ReactJS.

 ## What's this for
 This project was created to practice the use of UseStates Hooks, Functional Components in React, and handling props.